dbluhm/noauth/README.md

 After hitting submit, you should see a "Test completed successfully screen" with a summary of the contents of the ID token.

 You can now sign out of the admin user and try signing in with the noauth provider.

+## Configuration

+See `default.noauth.toml` for a sample configuration file.
+Adjust as desired.

+If running locally, copy this file to `noauth.toml`.
+If running with docker, insert this file by build or volume into the container's working directory as `noauth.toml`.